se-edu/learningresources/contents/uix/design-systems.md

 </center>

 Below is a brief explanation of the parts that make up a Design System.
 The explanation includes reference to a living example, [Polaris](https://polaris.shopify.com/), Shopify's Design System.
 - `Rules`: Rules include abstract elements such as brand values, mindset, and shared beliefs.
-You can refer to Polaris' [product experience principles](https://polaris.shopify.com/patterns-and-guides/product-experience-principles#navigation).
+For example, one of Polaris' [product experience principles](https://polaris.shopify.com/patterns-and-guides/product-experience-principles#navigation) is to `Put merchants first`.
+The principle promotes thinking about the needs of different types of merchants and be intentional about how to respond to them in the product or feature.
 - `Pattern Library`: A Pattern Library integrates functional components and their usage.
-You can refer to Shopify's [product component library](https://github.com/Shopify/polaris-react).
+For example, Shopify's [product component library](https://github.com/Shopify/polaris-react) contains a custom [Datepicker](https://github.com/Shopify/polaris-react/tree/master/src/components/DatePicker) component for merchants to select a date range.
 - `Building Blocks`: Building Blocks refer to documentation consisting of the collection of interface elements.
-You can refer to Polaris' documentation which describes their [components](https://polaris.shopify.com/components/get-started).
+Polaris has a section which describes their [components](https://polaris.shopify.com/components/get-started) in detail.
+For example, the custom [Datepicker](https://polaris.shopify.com/components/forms/date-picker#navigation) component is clearly documented with different examples.
 - `Style Guide`: A Style Guide focuses on graphic styles such as colors, fonts, illustrations, etc and their usage.
-You can refer to Polaris' [style guide](https://polaris.shopify.com/design/colors).
+For example, Polaris' [style guide](https://polaris.shopify.com/design/colors#section-color-usage) recommends to use Indigo for buttons and avoid using Indigo for text links.

 ## Why should we use a Design System?